Biology Requirements

 The Biology Department ensures that students gain exposure to the breadth of biological science and become proficient in the methods of scientific inquiry.
 The curriculum emphasizes the study of plants, animals, and microorganisms from the molecular to the ecosystem level.
 Through laboratory and field experiences and the opportunity to carry out original research, students gain proficiency in gathering, interpreting, and communicating scientific knowledge.
 Department graduates continue their education in all fields of biology and in professional schools, and they pursue careers in scientific research, biotechnology, education, agriculture, medicine, and public health.

-To promote interdisciplinary education, the Biology Department maintains close ties (often including cross-listed courses) with other departments and programs including Chemistry, Computer Science, Environmental Studies, Geology, and Psychology, and with external partners including the Jackson Laboratory, the Mount Desert Island Biological Laboratory, the Bigelow Laboratory for Ocean Sciences, and the Marine Biological Laboratory in Woods Hole, Mass.
+To promote interdisciplinary education, the Biology Department maintains close ties (often including cross-listed courses) with other departments and programs, including Chemistry, Computer Science, Environmental Studies, Geology, Psychology, and Statistics and with external partners including The Jackson Laboratory, the Mount Desert Island Biological Laboratory, the Bigelow Laboratory for Ocean Sciences, and the Marine Biological Laboratory in Woods Hole, Mass.

 Three optional concentrations and an interdisciplinary option are offered in addition to the basic major.